andrewtch88/airbnb-clone/README.md

 - Sign up for a Google Cloud Platform <a href='https://console.cloud.google.com/'>HERE</a>
 - Sign up for a Meta for Developers <a href='https://developers.facebook.com'>HERE</a>

-## Install packages
-Open the source code in editor and npm i in CMD

 ### :key: Setup Environment Variables (.env and .env.local file)
 ```bash
 DATABASE_URL=""